MojoliciousDotIO/mojolicious.io/blog/2017/12/02/day-2-the-stash/index.markdown

 In the latter you see the first example of calling render with only one argument.
 When it is called with an odd number of arguments, the first one is the identifier (name) of a template.
+This is the same as stashing `template => 'hello'`, which you could even do in the route defaults.

 ## Special/Reserved Stash Keys